heig-vd-dai-course/heig-vd-dai-course/03-git-github-and-markdown/COURSE_MATERIAL.md

 git checkout add-myself-github-username-to-the-list-of-students
 ```

-Merge the `main` branch into the branch you created earlier:
+Merge the local `main` branch into the branch you created earlier:

 ```sh
 # Merge the main branch into the branch you created earlier